crimson206/micro-wise-development/README.md

 It is just an example.

-I need to develop the 'test-loader' module, so that I can automate
+I need to develop the 'test-loader' module so that I can automate

 - all the modules' publishing with tests as well
 - add extract_texts function to all modules